Weyerbacher’s 2020 Homebrew Contest

-Panel of Judges: Our panel of judges are employees of Weyerbacher.
+Panel of Judges: Our panel of judges includes employees of Weyerbacher and brewers from other local breweries.

 Awards: There will be 3 prizes awarded by the panel of judges – 1st, 2nd and 3rd.
 The Peoples’ Choice award will be decided by the votes cast by The Tap Room patrons that have purchased a ticket to sample.

 Only the beer that is awarded 1st place by the panel of judges will be brewed on our small batch pilot system.
-The winner will be announced on Saturday, November 11th at 5:30 pm!
+The winner will be announced at the conclusion of judging on Saturday May 30th!

 Set Up: 1 pm